How to Verify Spotify Without Your Mobile Number

 Use a virtual number from a reliable SMS service that offers real SIM-based lines, not VoIP.

-Pick a country number matching your Spotify region e.g., US number for US account for the highest success.
+Pick a country code matching your Spotify region (e.g., a US number for a US account) for the highest success.

 Keep the number active for at least 24 hours to avoid immediate reverification.